-1. Systems shall be designed for the volumes specified in Section 4.1(d) for off-line treatment systems.
+1. Systems shall be designed to meet the, either by itself or in conjunction with other BMP(s), stormwater quality treatment criteria specified in Part II of Volume I.for the volumes specified in Section 4.1(d) for off-line treatment systems.